Moose & Grizzly at Moose River

 We are very selective as to what size bulls are taken.
 You can expect to hunt massive bulls with spreads typically ranging from 63″ to 55″ and some of our hunters have harvested bulls close to 70″ !
 It takes much more than just overall width for a Trophy bull moose to score well and one of our highest scoring bulls, that scored well in the Boone & Crockett record book, was 64″ wide so one must look at the overall conformation of the bull’s antlers, and their own expections and desires in a trophy, when evaluating a Trophy bull moose.
 Though bull moose are generally the primary target, a beautiful grizzly, black bear, wolf or possibly caribou may be taken as well, provided you have purchased the necessary big game tag(s) and pay the trophy fee.

 My guides and I tend to do a great deal of vocal calling on this hunt and often call between one and three bulls in each day.
 It is common for me to call them within 40 yards, and they have been as close as 5 yards – so you had better be ready for a heart thumping experience!
+This hunt may be operated and contracted with my close friend, Veteran Guide Jeff Poor, whom I have worked with for close to 25 years, and who has lived, trapped, and guided in this area for longer than that.

 Watch a Video: